Greginkansas/-openhab-openhab1wiki/FIND.md

 Find is a  software that each time a WiFi-enabled device conducts a scan of nearby access points, it will recieve a unique identifier of the access point and a signal strength that correlates with the distance to the access point.
 A compilation of these different signals can be compiled into a fingerprint which can be used to uniquely classify the current location of that device.

 To get it to work with openHAB, you need both, clients and a FIND server.
+Find will become available as an installation option in openHABian.

 FIND client is available for Android only (sorry folks with Iphones).
 Retrieve FIND client app through Play Store (search for “find hypercube”).

 ***
 Retrieve FIND server from [Github](https://github.com/schollz/find/releases).